TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/rms-exchange.md

 It may also indicate a problem with the DNS pointer or with load balancing.
 Try to access the RMS URLs from a web browser in an Exchange server as specified in the registry entries as above - https://connectorname/_wmcs/licensing.
 If you see an IIS error, it is OK.
 If you don’t get a response, most likely DNS, IP or load balancing error is occurring.
 Also check if SSL is correctly specified in the registry and if it is being used if it is working.

-An **event 2001** indicates that the server is not authorized to use the connector.
+**Event 2001** indicates that the server is not authorized to use the connector.
 The identity utilized by Exchange to utilize the connector is not listed in the Connector Authorizations list.
 Open the Connector administration tool and check if the Exchange Servers group, or any group containing all the Exchange Servers server accounts, is listed in the authorizations.

-An **event 3000** indicates a general error in the Connector.
+**Event 3000** indicates a general error in the Connector.
 This may be caused by the Connector not being properly configured to talk to Microsoft RMS or that its authorization certificates are invalid.
 Reinstall the Connector node and see if this solves the problem.

 4. If a specific server can’t consume the content but others can’t, check if the server may be authorized via a different rule than the other servers (either it was authorized individually or it belongs to another group also authorized to use the connector) or if the rile is not specified as an Exchange server.
 Also check registry keys as above.

 5. Check if user and group membership for the test account is properly replicated in AAD.
 Check if user has rights to the content in Outlook.
 Check if resending the content after unprotecting and re-protecting works (may have been pre-licensed before the user got the right group membership or group membership was cached).

 6. Additional possible problems:
 	a.
 SSL CRL not accessible
 	b.
 SSL certificate in connector not trusted by Exchange servers
 	c.
-Wrong MSDRM version in Exchange server (needs to be [Mode 2 capable client](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/hh867439(v=ws.10)#enabling-cryptographic-mode-2-on-adrms-servers)
+Wrong MSDRM version in Exchange server - must be [Mode 2 capable client](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/hh867439(v=ws.10)#enabling-cryptographic-mode-2-on-adrms-servers)

 If all of the above didn't help, please collect the below logs and add them to your support ticket.
 Create an RMS Analyzer trace on the Exchange Server and a [RMS connector Trace](https://docs.microsoft.com/azure/information-protection/monitor-rms-connector#logging) at the same time.